-3.1 General meeting to approve a share repurchase by general offer
+3.1 General meeting to approve a share buy-back by general offer

-A share repurchase by general offer must be approved by a majority of the votes cast by shareholders in attendance in person or by proxy at a general meeting of the shareholders duly convened and held to consider the proposed share repurchase.
+A share buy-back by general offer must be approved by a majority of the votes cast by shareholders in attendance in person or by proxy at a general meeting of the shareholders duly convened and held to consider the proposed share buy-back.
 Such general meeting shall be convened by a notice of meeting which is accompanied by the offer document (see also Rule 2.9).
-If shareholders do not approve the share repurchase, the offer must lapse.
+If shareholders do not approve the share buy-back, the offer must lapse.